pselm/signals/README.md

 # purescript-elm

-Elm is a programming language that is similar to Purescript in some respects, but takes a different approach to a variety of questions.

-Having done some Elm programming, I wanted to give Purescript a try.
+Having done some [Elm](http://elm-lang.org) programming, I wanted to give [Purescript](http://purescript.org) a try.
 I thought I would port one of my Elm apps to Purescript, but quickly realized that there were a variety of little differences between the Elm core libraries and their Purescript equivalents.
 One possible approach would have been to modify my app.
 However, it seemed to me that it might be more interesting to port the Elm libraries to Purescript -- at least as a first step.
 I could then change the app to use more idiomatic Purescript at my leisure.

-So, this is a work in progress to do just that.
+Having started down that rabbit hole, I basically just became fascinated by how Purescript does things -- and also fascinated by some of the inner workings of Elm.
+So, I have continued to work away at it, with my original goals receding far into the distance.

+At this point, I would put this project in the "alpha" stage ... that is, it's incomplete.
+However, some people could find parts of it useful, or at least interesting.

+The main things remaining to do are:

+* The Graphics libraries (I've made a start on Elm.Graphics.Element)

+* The virtual-dom and elm-html libraries.

+* Making the initial setup of an Elm-like program as nice as possible.
+  (That is, the construction of the signal graph, hooking up "ports", the graphics etc. -- the kind of thing which the Elm run-time facilitates).

+Note that I'm targeting Elm version 0.16, or version 3.0.0 of the core Elm libraries.
+Once Elm version 0.17 comes out, I'll have to assess whether it's easier to switch targets in-flight, or whether it would be easier to complete work on Elm 0.16 and then work on the changes.

+## Philosophy

+In porting the Elm libraries to Purescript, I have followed the following principles, roughly in order of priority.

+1. Produce as much actual Purescript code as possible, with minimal use of Javascript.
+To this end, I've eliminated a fair bit of Elm's use of Javascript.

+2. Don't change the Elm function signatures, if it can be avoided.
+Porting Elm code should be as mechanical as possible.

+3. Try to write idiomatic Purescript, re-using existing Purescript libraries where possible, and making use of Purescript idioms.

+## Practical Matters

 Each of the Elm libraries is prefixed by the `Elm.` namespace.
 So, to modify your existing Elm code, you would simply add `Elm.` to the imports.
 And, of course, you can always import `as` something to maintain any internal fully-qualified references.

+Eventually, I'll have some examples of porting existing Elm code.
+For the moment, you can consult the test code, and the existing examples.
+They don't yet support porting a full Elm program as well as I intend to in the future ... it's just that you have to start somewhere.
+The idea is to make it as simple as possible at the end of the day.
+This will require exposing some things which the Elm run-time takes care of.

+## Learning Purescript if you're familiar with Elm

 For a general reference to the Purescript language, this page is very helpful: